SketchOff/SketchOff-Web/README.md

 * enable/disable SSL mode in production environment change the `secure` option in `config/env/production.js`

-## Testing Your Application
+## Testing The Application
-You can run the full test suite included with MEAN.JS with the test task:
+You can run the full test suite with the test task:

 ```bash
 $ grunt test